COMS-BC3997-SP23/website-sg3390/README.md

 disadvantages of getting the same product from different sellers?

 In an effort to answer these questions, this project will develop a system that compares the performance of the same product across different e-commerce sellers.
-By identifying the differences across platforms, this algorithm will reccomend buyers the best platform to obtain their product from.
+By identifying the differences across platforms, this algorithm will recommend buyers the best platform to obtain their product from.
 Furthermore, it will point out the lacking parts of the seller and will propose the areas where they need to improve their service.